 Mangareva, Gambier Islands / At SeaFamous for its black pearls, Mangareva is the largest of the Gambier Islands.
 Venture underwater to snorkel or dive, meet islanders to learn about their culture and the missionaries who made their home here, and go on a hike with your ship's naturalists.
 Then spend a day at sea visiting the sauna or the gym, watching footage of the ocean with the onboard undersea specialist, or relaxing on deck.
 (B,L,D)

 Pitcairn Islands / At Sea

-Disembark on Easter Island and check into your hotel before setting out to explore the landscape of volcanic calderas, jagged lava fields, and sweeping grasslands.
-Discover the colossal Moai, statues representing the astonishing legacy of a long-lost culture.
-Join archaeologists to examine the statues and discuss their meaning and creation; visit burial sites, quarries, and intricately carved ceremonial altars.
+Disembark in Easter IslandDisembark on Easter Island and check into the Hotel Hangaroa for two nights.
+Explore volcanic calderas, jagged lava fields, and sweeping grasslands to discover the colossal moai statues, the astonishing legacy of a long-lost culture.
+Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and intricately carved ceremonial altars.
 (B,L,D)

 Fly to Santiago, Chile / Return HomeOn your final morning, explore some more before flying to Santiago and continuing on your homeward flights.